Every School Has An Experiential Marketing Event, They Just Don’t Know It

 However, if we again paused for thought and you cast your mind back to the last open day your school held through an experiential marketing lens; understanding that experience comes before price and product – and that's what creates the REAL connection between parent, pupil and school.

 Whilst schools generally do promote their open day through social media and digital advertising; there are very few examples of schools, if any, trying to harness the power of DXM beyond its ability to promote their events.

 A huge opportunity, therefore, exists for schools to create unique digital experiences that engage with customers through digital channels both before and after their open day – allowing parents to interact with the brand, generate loyalty towards it and in some cases become an advocate of it.

 HOW DO I IMPLEMENT XM?

-Like personalisation and behavioural change marketing, both of which have featured in previous Ubiq articles; you cannot effectively engage, communicate and create meaningful experiences unless you first understand who your audiences are, how they behave and what they need (and don’t need).
+Like personalisation and behavioural change marketing, both of which have been featured in previous Ubiq articles; you cannot effectively engage, communicate and create meaningful experiences unless you first understand who your audiences are, how they behave and what they need (and don't need).

 Secondly, you need a company that understands how to create meaningful digital experiences for schools; and combine them with your offline events.

 Lastly, you need a company that has enterprise-level software that can help you build, track, measure and improve your experiences over time.
 At Ubiq, we have all of those things.